GOURMET

 Updated May 2026.
 Picks are refreshed quarterly based on Indian buyer reviews, stock availability, and feedback from readers.

 Cash works for shaadi gifts (₹501, ₹1001, ₹2100 are traditional auspicious amounts).
-For Diwali/Rakhi/birthday, cash to a cousin reads as transactional unless you're significantly older.
-A small wrapped item carries more social capital and avoids the 'he just gave money' family-chat verdict.
+For Diwali, Rakhi, or birthdays, cash to a cousin reads as transactional unless you're significantly older.
+A small wrapped item carries more social capital and avoids the 'he just gave money' verdict in the family group chat.